 Quinnipiac University

 Dr. Lise Thomas focuses on molecular and cellular neuroscience.
-At Quinnipiac, her teaching has included Neurobiology, Cellular Physiology, Cell Communication, and Graduate Protein Laboratory.
-Dr. Thomas has served as Chair of the Department of Biological Sciences since 2015.
+At Quinnipiac, her teaching is primarily in Neurobiology and the Graduate Protein Methods Laboratory.

-Dr. Thomas completed her B.A. with double majors in Biology and Mathematics from Swarthmore College, her M.S in Pharmacology from University of Colorado Health Sciences Center, her Ph.D. in Neuroscience from Harvard University, and postdoctoral research in Biochemistry at Brandeis University.
+Dr. Thomas completed a B.A. with double majors in Biology and Mathematics from Swarthmore College, a M.S. in Pharmacology from University of Colorado Health Sciences Center, a Ph.D. in Neuroscience from Harvard University, and postdoctoral research in Biochemistry at Brandeis University.

 Education